LAW & ORDER: Adaptive Spatial Weighting for Medical Diffusion and Segmentation: Related Work

-Despite these innovations, lightweight models still fail on ambiguous boundaries even when they slash parameter counts by $100\times$.
+Despite these innovations slashing parameter counts by $100\times$, lightweight models often fail on ambiguous boundaries.
 Uniform skip fusions treat every region identically, so scarce capacity is wasted on easy background pixels instead of lesion edges.
 ORDER keeps MK-UNet's compact encoder but adds targeted bidirectional skip attention, computing one similarity matrix reused in both directions \citep{kitaev2020reformer} and activating it only in the final decoder stages where semantics peak.